Waaris (2016 TV series): Premise

-Amba Pawania, a Punjabi mother who has 2 daughters is forced to raise her 3rd girl Manpreet as a boy in efforts to keep peace in the village and prevent her violent brother-in-law Jagan from taking leadership.
+Amba Pawania, a Punjabi mother, is forced to raise her third daughter Manpreet as a boy in efforts to keep peace in the village and prevent her violent younger brother of her husband- Jagan from taking the leadership position, but in process of hiding the identity of Manpreet she faces many challenges.

 Plot

-Deena tells Amba that if 3rd daughter is born, so she will kill her baby.
-As Amba unfortunately delivers a daughter, she lies that it is a son and raises her as a boy, becoming a protective mother for her, due to the gender inequality.
+Deena tells Amba that if her third daughter is born, she will kill her baby.
+As Amba unfortunately delivers a daughter, she lies that she is her son and raises her as a boy, becoming a protective mother for him due to the gender inequality.

 7 years later

 Amba has brought Manpreet up as Mannu to keep Charan's title and doesn't want Jagan to become the village leader.
 Manpreet tends to prefer feminine things like Simmi and Gunjan.
 Simmi learns of her truth and supports Amba.
 Manpreet befriends the handicapped Raj, who is neglected by Harjeet.
 Although rivals, the Pawanias and Bajwas work together to bring peace in village.
 Simmi is pregnant with Raman's child.
 Mohini secretly shoots Raman; Harjeet shoots Simmi.
 Bajwas think Manpreet shot Raman.
 Her and Raj's friendship breaks; he and Amrit leave the Bajwa family.